Screening for and treatment of Retinopathy of Prematurity (ROP)

-Cognizant Foundation has launched a programme to screen for and treat ROP to prevent avoidable childhood blindness.
-Under this programme, the Foundation has partnered with reputed not-for-profit organisations and specialist eye hospitals to offer quality ROP care for the underserved in five States.
-This programme aims to screen over 11,000 premature babies.
-Those babies identified with ROP get treated with laser, injection or surgery depending on the ROP stage.
+Cognizant Foundation, in partnership with reputed not-for-profit organisations and specialist eye hospitals, has launched several projects to screen for and treat ROP.
+These projects, launched recently, plan to screen over 11,000 premature babies from underserved sections.
+Those babies identified with ROP will get treated with laser, injection or surgery depending on the ROP stage.
 Treatment is administered either at the district hospital or the city neonatal centres, depending on the severity of the case.

-So far, the programme has screened over 8000 premature babies across five States, offering ROP treatment for babies needing intervention, saving them from a lifetime of blindness.
+So far, the programme has screened over 5000 premature babies in the various locations and ROP treatment administered to 425 babies saving them from a lifetime of blindness.

 This programme uses the 3Nethra Neo, a compact, portable, and easy-to-use mydriatic wide-field imaging camera used for the photo documentation of ocular diseases that manifest in the human eye.
 It is an indigenous lower-priced alternative to the imported ROP screening equipment.
 Neo Camera at a lower cost with the same functionality has facilitated ROP programmes that were not possible earlier due to the prohibitive cost.
 The Neo camera helps a trained technician capture the image of the eyes.
 ROP experts examine the captured images transmitted over the internet and provide their diagnosis.
 Based on this consult, the programme provides the necessary treatment to babies requiring intervention.